msdeep14/getAheadWithMe/LowLevelDesign/Concurrency/README.md

 2. You can acquire the lock in one method and release in another method.
 There is no such flexibility in synchronized keyword.
 3. tryLock() method with Locks which can be used to check if lock is available.
 4. ReentrantLocks allows to call lock.lock() multiple times without calling unlock().
 Finally you can unlock() for the number of times lock() was called. `getHoldCount()` can be used to check how many times to lock() is called.
 5. To make the lock fair, use `lock = new ReentrantLock(true)`.
-This ensure longest waiting thread gets the lock.
-Fair locks can be little slower as we extra queue needs to be maintained based ageing.
-Unfair lock could be faster but it can potentially lead to thread starvation in some cases.
+This ensures that longest waiting thread gets the lock.
+Fair locks can be little slower as an extra queue needs to be maintained based ageing.
+Unfair lock could be faster, but it can potentially lead to thread starvation in some cases.
 6. tryLock() doesn't honor lock fairness.
 To make it fair, use `lock.tryLock(0, TimeUnit.SECONDS)`.

 Refer [LockSample class](./src/locksample/LockSample.java).